ipfs/ipfs-blog/src/_blog/a-guide-to-ipfs-connectivity-in-web-browsers.md

 ---
-title: A Guide to IPFS Connectivity in Web Browsers
+title: A guide to IPFS connectivity in web browsers
 description: A minimal chat example using js-ipfs in the browser.
 author: Discordian
 date: 2021-06-21